cmg349/minecraft_server_mods/README.md

 3. Name your new folder "mods"
 4. you can now add your mods to this new folder

+> [!NOTE]
+> I installed the mods to the mods folder but I'm seeing "Miney Map" when I select multiplayer in Minecraft.
+So you downloaded the mods, put them in the right spot, loaded up Minecraft version 26.2 Java edition but now this!?
+1. You might have skipped or missed an important step in the set up Fabic Launcher install.
+2. See the second WARNING at the top of the README.md and make sure you have that installed.
+3. Once installed restart Minecraft and you should be good to go.
 ------------------------------------------------------------------------------

 ### **Mod List (Client Side/ User):**